-WAR Plays has been developed to mark the 70th anniversary of the signing of the Universal Declaration of Human Rights after the Second World War.
+WAR Plays was developed to mark the 70th anniversary of the signing of the Universal Declaration of Human Rights after the Second World War.

-Some of our best and most original women’s voices in new theatre writing tell contemporary, thought-provoking stories of courage, hope and determination amid the chaos, suspicion and displacement of war.
+Some of our best and most original women’s voices in new theatre writing told contemporary, thought-provoking stories of courage, hope and determination amid the chaos, suspicion and displacement of war.

-Photos by award-winning photojournalist Kate Holt taken in conflict zones across the world will be shown before each performance
+Photos by award-winning photojournalist Kate Holt taken in conflict zones across the world were shown before each performance

-This two week festival will feature seven full-length new plays plus two weekend events featuring leading female journalists and human rights activists talking about the impact of conflict on women.
+This two-week festival featured seven full-length new plays plus two weekend events with leading female journalists and human rights activists talking about the impact of conflict on women.

 January 2017.
 Maya has come to work as a doctor in a UN Displaced People’s Camp near ISIS controlled Mosul in Iraq.
 Initially she feels free to have left England and her obligations there but as she meets local women and joins their journeys she discovers there is more than one form of freedom in the world.